Diana-Alvarez-Manjarrez/Superstore-Sales-Profitability-/README.md

 Which regions, states, and product categories are driving profit and which are causing losses?
 Where should the company focus on growth?

 ## Why is it important?
-Understanding profit performance is essential for:
+Understanding profit performance is essential for:<br>
 •	Identifying underperforming markets<br>
 •	Reducing financial losses<br>
 •	Optimizing pricing and discount strategies<br>